![]() Welcome to the |

 New Listserv!

-TICA is transitioning to a new listserv platform and the current listserv hosted by The University of Arizona will no longer function as of 3/15/23.
+TICA has transitioned to a new listserv platform and the listserv previously hosted by The University of Arizona no longer functions as of 3/15/23.
 TICA wishes to thank the University of Arizona and, particularly, Professor Melissa Tatum for the years of listserv partnership.
 The TICA Listserv is a valuable bonus of TICA membership.

 If you would like to be added to the new TICA listserv and are not already a TICA member, you can join TICA here: https://tica.wildapricot.org/join-us.
 If you are already a TICA member, you will be automatically added to the new listserv. |